connexcs/docs/docs/anyedge/anyedge.md

 # AnyEdge
 **Setup :material-menu-right: AnyEdge**

-ConnexCS **AnyEdge**, an anycast load-balancer/dispatcher, is a next-generation solution for Edge SIP providing high-reliability and custom Call Distribution algorithms (Weights and Priorities).
+ConnexCS **AnyEdge**, an anycast load-balancer/dispatcher, is a next-generation solution for Edge Session Initiation Protocol (SIP)  providing high-reliability and custom Call Distribution algorithms (Weights and Priorities).

-## AnyEdge setup
+## AnyEdge Setup

 ### Configure AnyEdge
 Click the :material-plus: to set the following:

-+ **UAC Test (NAT)**: Select which method will be used to detect whether NAT is in use.
++ **User Account Control (UAC) Test (NAT)**: Select the method used to detect whether NAT is in use.
 See [**Far-End NAT Traversal**](https://docs.connexcs.com/anyedge/anyedge/#far-end-nat-traversal) for details.
 + **Algorithm**: How to distribute calls.
 See [**Inbound Proxy / Dispatcher / Load Balancer**](https://docs.connexcs.com/anyedge/anyedge/#inbound-proxy-dispatcher-load-balancer) for details.
-+ **CPS**: Total calls per second allowed.
++ **Cyber-Physical System(CPS)**: Total calls per second allowed.
 See [**Metrics**](https://docs.connexcs.com/anyedge/anyedge/#metrics) for details.
 + **Insertion**: Set whether the server acts 'Stateless' (no reply needed) or 'Transactional' (waits for reply).
-+ **Validate**: Determine what checks, if any, will be used.
-For example, a Basic Check will verify all fields are correctly formed, or else the packet is rejected (protects from attacks such as buffer overflow).
++ **Validate**: Find the checks to use, if any.
+For example, a Basic Check will verify if all the fields are correctly formed, or else the packet is rejected (protects from attacks such as buffer overflow).
 Select one or more checks to validate those fields.
 See [**SIP Packet Validation**](https://docs.connexcs.com/anyedge/anyedge/#sip-packet-validation) for details.
-+ **Compress In**: Select method(s) to compress inbound data, not only for lower bandwidth use, but also avoid UDP fragmentation.
++ **Compress In**: Select method(s) to compress inbound data, not only for lower bandwidth use, but also avoid User Datagram Protocol (UDP) fragmentation.
 See [**Compaction & Compression**](https://docs.connexcs.com/anyedge/anyedge/#compaction-compression) for details.
-+ **Compress Out**: Particularly helpful when using Outbound Proxy.
++ **Compress Out**: Helps when using Outbound Proxy.
 See [**Compaction & Compression**](https://docs.connexcs.com/anyedge/anyedge/#compaction-compression) for details.
 + **Flags**: currently n/a
 + **Primary Attempts**: (not useful for less than 3 servers) Set the number of attempts before going to a second zone.
 + **Secondary Attempts**: (not useful for less than 3 servers) Set the number of attempts before going to a third zone.

 ### AnyEdge Domain
-After AnyEdge configuration is complete, click the :material-plus: next to Domains to configure a specific domain with same settings as above: customer call distribution, CPS, Validation, and so on.
-There is also an ability to provide additional TLS configuration for SIP protection.
+After AnyEdge configuration is complete, click **:material-plus:** next to Domains to configure a specific domain with same settings as Configure AnyEdge.
+There is also an ability to provide additional Transport Layer Security (TLS) configuration for SIP protection.

 ### AnyEdge Destinations
-Click the :material-plus: to specify the Destination IP, and one or more Limit (Primary) and Backup (Secondary) Zones.
+Click **:material-plus:** to specify the Destination IP, and one or more Limit (Primary) and Backup (Secondary) Zones.

 ## Capabilities
 The ConnexCS **AnyEdge** load balancer is a high-performance application designed for maximum throughput using multiple cores.
-Combined with our global PoPs and detailed metrics, we have you covered even if you have requirements that exceed 10K calls per second.
+Combined with global PoPs and detailed metrics, we’ve you covered even if you have requirements that exceed 10K calls per second.

 ### Far End NAT Traversal
 NAT (Network Address Translation) is a technique which intermediates communication between a LAN (Local Area Network) and a WAN (Wide Area Network aka.
 Internet).